Orababa/Genomics-two-B/README.md

 ## Get Your Data (by @Toxhin)

+The data is a sample o f M. tuberculosis collected from a southern African patient (Sample 004-2).
 The data can be obtained using two methods:
 1. By importing the files from Zenodo.
 - copy the Zenodo link location
 - open the galaxy upload manager and select the fetch/paste option